Spartigus/Spartigus/README.md

 - 👋 Hi, I’m @Spartigus
 - 👀 I’m interested in ...
-Python
+Python and React.JS
 - 🌱 I’m currently learning ...
-Python
+Everything I can

 <!---
 Spartigus/Spartigus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.